-Take Fido along for a trip that’s full of fun
+Take Fido on a trip that's full of fun

 As for preparation, it’s nothing complicated.
-Just bring the essentials: a bowl of water, bags for waste, a sturdy leash, and a towel for those muddy walks home.
+Just bring the essentials: a bowl of water, bags for waste, a sturdy leash, and a towel for those muddier walks.
 These small gestures make all the difference in keeping the area welcoming for everyone.

 Hiking with Your Dog

 Hiking enthusiasts will be in for a treat.
-The Parc des Montagnes in Ripon offers over 20 km of trails accessible to dogs on a leash.
+The Parc des Montagnes , in Ripon, offers more than 20 km of trails where dogs are allowed on a leash.
 Lookout points, scenic views, and rest areas make for an enjoyable experience no matter the season.

 Near the Parc régional de la forêt , outdoor enthusiasts can also enjoy a vast area, known in particular for its climbing walls and impressive landscapes.
 The Route des Zingues (from P2 to P7) offers spectacular views along the way.